thelabuzov/100-days-of-code/log.md

 **Thoughts**: Even more problems appeared while fixing old bugs.
 These changes are for better, but there is a lot of work to be done.

 **Link(s) to work**: [Portfolio](http://codlipa.github.io/100-days-of-code/code/031/portfolio)

+### Day 32: September 31, 2021

+**Today's Progress**: Optimized images & audio and code that's minified.
+Website is adapted for lighthouse, which cannot be said about small displays.

+**Thoughts**: I was writing code all day and didn't even notice how quickly time flew by, think developers know what it is.
+Neck and back hurts, by the way.

+**Link(s) to work**: [Portfolio](http://codlipa.github.io/100-days-of-code/code/032/portfolio)